-If you like the leather look, but don’t want to use the real stuff, then check out Moshi’s new Napa range.
-This case features a premium vegan leather backing.
-It is available in color options including a rich burgundy red, caramel beige, midnight blue, or onyx black.
-The case has a shock-absorbent core and a tough polycarbonate shell around it.
-The cut-outs are well-placed and cover the ports, camera, and the Apple logo on the back.
-It even includes attractive finishing touches such as metallic button covers.
-You get robust protection that doesn’t skimp on class and aesthetic with this case.
+If you like the leather look, but you want something that’s not real leather, then check out Moshi’s new Napa range.
+This case has a premium vegan leather backing finished in a rich burgundy red, caramel beige, midnight blue, or onyx black.
+The case itself is protective, with a shock-absorbent core and a tough polycarbonate shell around it.
+The cut-outs are accurate and cover the ports, camera, and the Apple logo on the back.
+There are also metallic button covers.
+Overall, this case feels stylish and well made.